brightdigit/NPMPublishPlugin/Sources/NPMPublishPlugin/Documentation.docc/Documentation.md

 # ``NPMPublishPlugin``

-A Publish plugin that makes it easy to run npm commands for any Publish website.
+A Publish plugin that makes it easy to run **npm** commands for any Publish website.

 ## Overview

-This is the overview
+`NPMPublishPlugin` allows you to integrate an NPM package into your **Publish** site.
+If you require javascript or css to be built for your site, this is the ideal plugin for you.

 ### Requirements